Frequently Asked Questions

 Was Alex Cox ever a Repo Man?

 Not really, but he did occasionally ride around with a repossessor neighbor of his.
 He claims that on one or two occasions he drove the neighbors car back after a repossession, so technically he was assisting in the act.
-According to Cox, the movie "was based on my own personal Los Angeles horrors and the tutelage of Mark Lewis, a Los Angeles car repossessor and my neighbour in Venice, CA." On his web site, he states that "many of Harry Dean Stanton's dialogues came from the mouth of a real repo man, Mark Lewis".
-See comments from Lewis.
+According to Cox, the movie "was based on my own personal Los Angeles horrors and the tutelage of Mark Lewis, a Los Angeles car repossessor and my neighbour in Venice, CA." He has also stated that "many of Harry Dean Stanton's dialogues came from the mouth of a real repo man, Mark Lewis".

 Was Alex Cox a punk?